-Mildly spicy herb commonly used in Asian and Indian dishes.
-In addition it can be found in many baked goods.
+The mildly spicy herb commonly used in Asian and Indian dishes.
+In addition, it can be found in many baked goods.

 An absolute essential in your household.
 Especially oregano oil.
 Usually found in Italian dishes, but is good in many other dishes as well.
 Use as a natural air freshener for example by crushing the fresh leaves to release the strong scent.

-How to use oregano: add it dried, or fresh to your favorite salads, marinades, sauces and stews, even as a tea.
-Can be used as a topical treatment when the oil is diluted in water.
+How to use oregano: add it dried, or fresh to your favorite salads, marinades, sauces, and stews, even as a tea.
+It can be used as a topical treatment when the oil is diluted in water.